FIVE MOST SURPRISING FINDS

 The Subjectivity Problem

-The key to understanding the racial disproportionality — the lopsided overrepresentation — in special education is this: the categories where the disparity is greatest are the categories that rely most heavily on subjective judgment.
+The key to understanding the racial disproportionality — the lopsided overrepresentation — in special education is this.
+The categories where the disparity is greatest are the categories that rely most heavily on subjective judgment.

 A learning disability like dyslexia can be identified through standardized reading assessments.
 A physical disability is observable.
 But “emotional disturbance” is defined by IDEA — the federal special education law — as “an inability to learn that cannot be explained by intellectual, sensory, or health factors,” “an inability to build or maintain satisfactory interpersonal relationships,” or “inappropriate types of behavior or feelings under normal circumstances” (IDEA, 34 CFR §300.8).

-Every term in that definition requires a judgment call:
+Every term in that definition requires a judgment call.

 And that judgment call is being made overwhelmingly by white teachers and psychologists evaluating Black boys (NCES, Characteristics of Public School Teachers, 2022).